Lampard provides update on Chelsea interest in 'top player' Havertz | Goal.com

 He said: "He's obviously a top player, but to carry on from my answer before I'm certainly not going to comment on other players at other teams.
 And it cannot be our focus.
 So, nothing to say."

-When asked if an offer had been made, he said: “No. No bids have gone in.”
+When asked if an offer had been made, he added: "No. No bids have gone in."

 Lampard says there have been no bids by Chelsea for Bayer Leverkusen player Kai Havertz.#CHEMCI— Chelsea FC (at 🏡) (@ChelseaFC) June 24, 2020